Oslo: Viking Age

-The last Black Death outbreak in Oslo occurred in 1654.
-In 1814 Christiania once more became a real capital when the union with Denmark was dissolved.

-Many landmarks were built in the 19th century, including the Royal Palace (1825–1848), Storting building (the Parliament) (1861–1866), the University, National Theatre and the Stock Exchange.
-Among the world-famous artists who lived here during this period were Henrik Ibsen and Knut Hamsun (the latter was awarded the Nobel Prize for literature).
-In 1850, Christiania also overtook Bergen and became the most populous city in the country.
-In 1877 the city was renamed Kristiania.
-The original name of Oslo was restored in 1925.

 1000–1600

-Under the reign of Olaf III of Norway, Oslo became a cultural centre for Eastern Norway.
+Under the reign of Olaf III of Norway (1067-1093), Oslo became a cultural centre for Eastern Norway.
 Hallvard Vebjørnsson became the city's patron saint and is depicted on the city's seal.

 In 1174, Hovedøya Abbey was built.
 The churches and abbeys became major owners of large tracts of land, which proved important for the city's economic development, especially before the Black Death.

+At the end of the 12th century, Hanseatic League traders from Rostock moved into the city and gained major influence in the city.

 On 25 July 1197, Sverre of Norway and his soldiers attacked Oslo from Hovedøya.

-During the Middle Ages, Oslo reached its heights in the reign of Haakon V of Norway.
-He started building Akershus Fortress and was also the first king to reside permanently in the city, which helped to make Oslo the capital of Norway.
+During the Middle Ages, Oslo reached new heights during the reign of Haakon V of Norway (1299–1319).
+He was the first king to reside permanently in the city, and it has been regarded as the capital city of Norway since his reign.
+He also started the construction of the Akershus Fortress and the Oslo Kongsgård.

-At the end of the 12th century, Hanseatic League traders from Rostock moved into the city and gained major influence in the city.
 The Black Death came to Norway in 1349 and, like other cities in Europe, the city suffered greatly.
-The churches' earnings from their land also dropped so much that the Hanseatic traders dominated the city's foreign trade in the 15th century.
+The churches' earnings from their land dropped so much that the Hanseatic traders dominated the city's foreign trade in the 15th century.

+In 1380, Norway was the weaker part in a personal union with Denmark, and Oslo's role was reduced to that of provincial administrative centre, with the monarchs residing in Copenhagen.